gpan99/MagazineStore/README.md

 Build and Run
 -------------

+upgrade SDK to .NET Core 2.2 if you have not done so https://dotnet.microsoft.com/download/dotnet-core/2.2 by downloading (double click) on .NET Core Installer link else it won't open project in visual studio 2017

 To build and run the sample, type the following commands:

-upgrade SDK to .NET Core 2.2 if you have not done so https://dotnet.microsoft.com/download/dotnet-core/2.2 by downloading (double click) on .NET Core Installer link else it won't open project in your visual studio 2017

 `dotnet restore`
 `dotnet run`